astrotars/stream-flutter/README.md

 Next we'll see how to follow multiple user's via a timeline feed.

 ## User Timeline
-Now that user's can post messages, we'd like to follow a few and see an combined feed of all the messages for user's we follow.
+Now that users can post messages, we'd like to follow a few and see a combined feed of all the messages for users we follow.

 ### Step 1: Follow a User
-The first thing we need to do is view a list of user's and pick a few to follow.
-We'll start by creating a view that shows all the users and let's a user follow a few.
+The first thing we need to do is view a list of users and pick a few to follow.
+We'll start by creating a view that shows all the users and lets a user follow a few.
 Here is the screen that shows all the users:

 ![](images/users.png)